pavelm14/Eudaminae_phylogeny/bioinformatics/README.md

 - **SRA toolkit** ([NCBI 2011&ndash;](https://www.ncbi.nlm.nih.gov/books/NBK158900/)): This is collection of packages for downloading and managing SRA data from GenBank.
 I use this for getting the whole-genome resequencing data from [Li et al. (2019)](https://www.pnas.org/content/116/13/6232).

 ## Retrieve data from local disk to cluster (and vice versa)
 I use MobaXterm to transfer data between my local computer and the MetaCentrum.
-For example, I want to back up a copy of the raw target capture sequencing data:
+For example, I want to back up a copy of the raw target capture sequencing data that is in my disk D:

 ```bash
 cd /drives/d/PAVEL/Lepidoptera\ projects/Hesperiidae/Laboratory/RapidGenomics/data/raw/